emacsmirror/elisp-autofmt/readme.rst

 Notes:

+- This only applies to S-expressions enclosed between the comments, be sure to add these comments outside the S-expression which is manually formatted.
 - Additional space is ignored so both ``;format:off`` and ``;; format:  off`` are valid.
 - Space or punctuation after ``on``, ``off`` are allowed, you may wish to note why formatting was disabled.